Coltaho/Autosplitters/Timespinner/README.md

 ## Features

 - Automatically start the timer when selecting a difficulty in Newgame or Newgame+
-- Automatically split on boss kill (Select which in Settings)
+- Automatically split on boss kill (Select which in Settings) and Any% End
+- Automatically split on relic pick up (Select which in Settings)
 - Automatically reset the timer when back at the main menu

 ## Installation